* This is the Professional Version. *

 For control of cholera, human excrement must be correctly disposed of, and water supplies purified.
 In endemic regions, drinking water should be boiled or chlorinated, and vegetables and fish cooked thoroughly.

-Antibiotic prophylaxis for household contacts of patients with cholera is not recommended because data supporting this measure is lacking.
+Antibiotic prophylaxis for household contacts of patients with cholera is not recommended because data supporting this measure are lacking.

 V. cholerae serogroups 01 and 0139 secrete an enterotoxin that can cause severe, sometimes fatal diarrheal illness that often occurs in large outbreaks caused by mass exposure to contaminated water or food.